All Episodes

 That's all I can say.

-But there's a massive double stand, there's massive hypocrisy here.
+But there's a massive double stance.

 Massive.

-It's unbelievable the things that are said about conservatives, and they run with it.
+It's unbelievable the things that are said about conservatives and they run with it.

 In this case, we know it's true because the creep admits he's a creep.